-Katsuo-ji gained followers for its good luck in battles, throughout history, including the Minamoto, Ashikaga, and Toyotomi clans.
+Katsuo-ji enshrines “Kannon Bosatsu”, the Goddess of Mercy, sculpted a 2.4-meter-high statue of Kannon with eleven faces and 1,000 hands.
+This became the temple’s main deity.
+The temple has gained followers for its good luck in battles, throughout history, including the Minamoto, Ashikaga, and Toyotomi clans.
 Today people flock here to pray for victor’s luck in business, examinations, sports, accomplishments, love, and so on.

 A good luck doll “Kachi-daruma”

-Visitors can see the daruma dolls here called “Kachi-daruma” (winning daruma.) everywhere at the temple, which create a unique atmosphere.
+Visitors can see the daruma dolls here called “Kachi-daruma” (winning daruma.) everywhere at the temple.
+They create a unique atmosphere.
 It’s considered as a symbol of good luck in Japan, and its cute round figure is loved by many people.

 Amongst all the seasons, autumn is the most spectacular.
 The neighboring Minoo Park, and all around Katsuo-ji Temple will be colored in red, yellow, and orange.
 Therefore, during the autumn foliage season, a large number of people visit Katsuo-ji Temple to see the spectacular view.

 In addition, we recommend visiting nearby Minoo Park, renowned for its 33-meter-high waterfall.
 The entrance of the park is 400 meters away from Hankyu Mino Station.
 There is a 4-kilometer long hiking trail leading to the Katsuo-ji Temple.
 You can take a more scenic route on this trail.
 It takes about 40-minute to reach the waterfalls from Minoo Park’s entrance and another 40-minute to reach Katsuo-ji on the trail.

 Access : 15-minute taxi ride from Mino Station on the Hankyu Mino Line.